brodsa/mgv-vorau/README.md

 ### Bugs and Issues
-In general, the adaptation of margin and padding was always slightly changed to receive better appearance, which is, of course, very subjective to the developer.
+In general, the adaptation of margin and padding was often slightly changed to receive better appearance, which is, of course, very subjective to the developer.
 Such types of changes and the correction of typos were not considered as a bug.

 The list of additional bugs/issues, which were fixed, is listed in the table below.

 | Bug  and Issue                                                                             | Solution                                                                                                                            |
 |-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|
 | Color accessibility                                                              | New color pallete was chosen, see [coolors](https://coolors.co/palette/006d77-83c5be-edf6f9-ffddd2-e29578).
-| The form buttons have different appearence on mobile devices than on notebooks | The problem was googled and a post solving the issue was found on [stack overflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone).
+| The form buttons have different appearence on mobile devices than on notebooks | The problem was searched on Google and a post solving the issue was found on [stack overflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone).
 The property, `-webkit-appearance: none;`, was added to the CSS class.
 | A low performance scores in Lighthouse testing | The size of images were decreased and all images were converted to the webp format.
-| Responsiveness of the YouTube video for very small devices (i.g. smaller than 280px) does not work properly.| unfixed, the solution will be considered in a next iteration due to the lack of time.

 ---